Build multiple projects in parallel with MSBuild

 true (its default value is

-false), multiple worker processes are generated to build as many projects at the same time as possible.
+true), multiple worker processes are generated to build as many projects at the same time as possible.
 For this to work correctly, the

 -maxcpucount switch must be set to a value greater than 1, and the system must be at least dual-core or have two or more processors.